 After limping back to the dock and examining the damage, we decided to completely replace the bulkhead on both sides of the boat.
 Over the years, the chainplates had been leaking and had delaminated and rotted the plywood bulkheads.
 Before the accident, the bulkheads looked fine, but it was amazing to see afterward how badly they actually had deteriorated.
 With the end grain of the plywood bulkhead up against the underside of the deck, the chainplate was leaking directly onto the exposed end grain of the wood.
 Water damage was inevitable.

-The next decision that had to be made was what material to use for the bulkheads.
-The original bulkheads were made of ” marine grade mahogany plywood.
+The next decision that had to be made was what material to use for the new bulkheads.
+The original, damaged bulkheads were made of ” marine grade mahogany plywood.
 However, we weren’t too anxious to use plywood again.
-It would be quick and easy; but we wanted something more bulletproof than plywood.
-After talking to Gougeon technical advisor, J.R.
+It would be quick and easy, but we wanted something more bulletproof than plywood.
+After talking to Gougeon Technical Advisor, J.R.
 Watson, we decided to go with an epoxy/fiberglass composite called G-10.
 We selected ½” G-10 to replace the 5/8″ plywood.
 Because of G-10’s strength, we could have gone thinner yet.
 However, that would have made it more difficult to install and have everything else match up.

 Although I usually do most of the fiberglass and fairing work on Rush, John DeWyse did most of this job.
 The first step was to remove the shrouds and fasten them to the toe rail.
 Then it was time to go below and take the interior apart.